jeffreycwitt/pl399/docs/08-information-and-semantics.md

 As the reading state:

-> Knowledge of concepts is a form of  type-level  knowledge,  and  that  is  what  is  required  for  symbolic  communication. <span class="citation" data-reading="3JMTBWNW=>p.
+> "Knowledge of concepts is a form of  type-level  knowledge,  and  that  is  what  is  required  for  symbolic  communication." <span class="citation" data-reading="3JMTBWNW=>p.
 50" data-annotation="https://hyp.is/kobCAgDBEeuYPMst64Q7DQ/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ilari_2013_Naturalized_Information,_chapter_3.pdf">

 ## In sum